Hemolytic disease of the newborn (anti-Rhc): Diagnosis

-Mother
+Maternal testing

-Blood testing for the mother is called an indirect Coombs' test (ICT) or an Indirect Agglutination Test (IAT).
-This test tells whether there are antibodies in the maternal plasma.
-If positive, the antibody is identified and given a titer.
-Critical titers are associated with significant risk of fetal anemia and hydrops.
-Titers of 1:8 or higher is considered critical for Kell.
-Titers of 1:16 or higher are considered critical for all other antibodies.
-After critical titer is reached, care is based on MCA scans.
-If antibodies are low and have a sudden jump later in pregnancy, an MCA scan is warranted.
-If the titer undergoes a 4 fold increase, it should be considered significant regardless of if the critical value has been reached.
-Maternal titers are not useful in predicting fetal anemia after the first affected gestation and should not be used for the basis of care.
-Titers are tested monthly until 24 weeks, after which they are done every 2 weeks.
+Antibody screening in the mother is performed using the indirect Coombs test (also called the indirect agglutination test, IAT), which detects circulating antibodies in maternal plasma.
+If a clinically relevant antibody is identified, its titer is determined.
+Critical titers are associated with significant risk of fetal anemia and hydrops fetalis.
+A titer of 1:8 or higher is considered critical for Kell, and 1:16 or higher for most other antibodies.
+Once a critical titer is reached, ongoing care is generally guided by MCA Doppler studies.
+A sudden rise in titer late in pregnancy, or a fourfold increase in titer, is regarded as significant regardless of whether the critical threshold has been crossed.
+After a previously affected pregnancy, maternal titers are not reliable predictors of fetal anemia and should not be used to direct management.
+Titers are generally checked monthly until 24 weeks and every two weeks thereafter.